bronkula/apptools/proto/README.md

 ## PageShow

 Since there's only one document ready call on an app like this, you might need to be able to run code any time a page is loaded.
-So there's a "pageshow" event available to you every time a page loaded onto the page.
+So there's a "pageshow" event available to you every time a page is loaded onto the page.

 ```
 $(document).on("pageshow",function(e,o){